Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # Usage
 Use the command Control+Shift+I to access the console.
 Paste the code into the console.
 It's that simple.

+Or you can use the bookmarklet way by going to https://caiorss.github.io/bookmarklet-maker/ and covert the script into a bookmarklet and save it as a bookmark then go to prodigy and excute the script by clicking the bookmark.

 Any questions?
 Join our [Discord](https://discord.gg/9cKMgMv)!